beaconsproject/disturbance_mapping/README.md

 # Disturbance validation tool

-The `disturbance validation` app can be run by pulling this repo or from a local machine using the following steps (note, the first 2 steps only need to be run once):
+The `disturbance validation` app can be run [online](https://beaconsproject.shinyapps.io/disturbance_explorer) or from a local machine using the following steps (note, the first 2 steps only need to be run once):

 1. Install R (download from r-project.org and follow instructions)
 2. Install the following additional packages: